 Most tuition is offered by our visiting teachers in schools around the county during the school day.
 However, there are also out of school opportunities for all ages.

 Not all instrument tuition is available in every school.
-You will be able to see which are offered in your child’s school during the application process.
+You will be able to see which are offered in your child’s school during the online application process.